maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0001-complexity/index.md

 [^srry]: That doesn't mean that it's unsolvable or even remotely complicated to solve.
   But if you wanna be unstoppable I'm sure there is a book or articles that can suit your desire for knowledge in the art of recurrence relation.

+So to answer the initial question, the programming skills of `FastBoi1337` indeed matter, and in a very significant way.
+At the end of the day, unless a programming language introduces an gargantuan overhead, in term of speed, the choice of a language is of little conquence.
+The concept of a solution is more important than it's implementation (at least in theory).
+That's why we made an entire field of mathematics about this idea of doing things efficiently.